pretix/pretix/doc/development/api/datasync.rst

 Data sync providers
 ===================

+.. warning:: This feature is considered **experimental**.
+It might change at any time without prior notice.

 pretix provides connectivity to many external services through plugins.
 A common requirement is unidirectionally sending (order, customer, ticket, ...) data into external systems.
 The transfer is usually triggered by signals provided by pretix core (e.g. ``order_created``),